gavinmcdermott/rooms/README.md

 meteor-rooms
 ============
-A simple smart package for creating rooms in your Meteor app.
+A simple smart package for creating rooms in your Meteor app - works with Meteor Accounts.

 v0.1.0 - This is ALPHA quality